noflo/noflo/SPEC.md

 - `spec/`: unit and integration tests
 - `docs/`: documentation in Markdown format

+Technical work is planned using work documents (in Markdown) that are managed [using rngit](https://reticulum.network/manual/git.html#work-documents) in <rns://3ea5aad068a337670f5bb8073226adb4/public/noflo>.

 ## Boundaries

-- ✅ Always: create a branch for any major change set, run tests after every change set
+- ✅ **Always**: create a branch for any major change set, run tests after every change set
+- ✅ **Always:** Defer deep implementation mechanics (e.g., internal stream queue management, backpressure hand-offs, exact loader interfaces) to dedicated Work Documents managed in `rngit`.
+The `SPEC.md` defines the architectural contract; Work Documents dictate the execution.
-- ⚠️ Ask first: changes to public API, adding dependencies, modify CI config
+- ⚠️ **Ask first**: changes to public API, adding dependencies, modify CI config
-- 🚫 Never: AI agents may not make commits on their own
+- 🚫 **Never**: AI agents may not make commits on their own